TheMadGear/2024_xenopus_allofraseri/redo_laev_hum_allo.md

 # parse laevis information into columns
 # only using largest exon per gene to get annotation for each gene because length-wise this will be the best match
+# for each UNIQUE laevis gene, extract largest exon
 ```
 column -s "_" -t human_laev_CDS_depth_pos.bed > laev_hum_large_exon.bed